ivancristina/ivancristina.github.io/_includes/posts/2017-10-01-Hackintosh/en.md

 My entire setup has been built with:

-- an **<a href="http://amzn.eu/h3i8nZy" target="_blank">MSI H270 Gaming M3</a>**, a 200 serie mobo, with a bunch of RGB LEDs and an overall fancy aestetich.
+- an **<a href="http://amzn.eu/h3i8nZy" target="_blank">MSI H270 Gaming M3</a>**, a 200 serie mobo, with a bunch of red LEDs and an overall fancy aestetich.
 Worth the €126 I spent, now at €116*.
 - an **<a href="http://amzn.eu/5WilklT" target="_blank">Intel Core i5-7500</a>**, a 3.4Ghz with 6Mb of cache Kaby Lake.
 Bought at €211, now at €184*
 - a **<a href="http://amzn.eu/1DicCyw" target="_blank">Western Digital Blue</a>** 1 Tb @ 7200RPM HDD.
 Really solid.
 Very nice product for the 51 euro I spent for it* (price it has kept).
 - a single slot of **<a href="http://amzn.eu/j4PcU9x" target="_blank">Ballistix Sport LT</a>** RAM.
 8 Gb DDR4 at 2400Mhz clock.
 A nice deal for €54, considering now it costs more than €10 more.
 - a **<a href="http://amzn.eu/7L74v01" target="_blank">Corsair VS450</a>** PSU, 80+ certification and huge quality that you can afford at €41* (as I did, for instance).
 Bought because didn't plan about a GPU, **now regretting** a bit if I have to tell you.
-- and at the end, the <a href="http://amzn.eu/6XEPdiw" target="_blank">Carbide Spec-03</a>.
+- and at the end, the **<a href="http://amzn.eu/6XEPdiw" target="_blank">Carbide Spec-03</a>**.
 Fancy ATX case, with a nice glass (plastic, in reality) panel, with 2 quiet Corsair fans inside (one LED and one not).
 Kept its price of €65.

 > *Prices are referred to those on Amazon.it in March 2017*

 So you could ask... why not a more powerful PSU?
-Why not an external GPU instead of that sh**ty HD 630?
+Why not a dedicated GPU instead of that sh$!ty HD 630?
 And moreover, why not a damn SSD?
 Well.
 I was a stupid.
 A **very poor stupid**.
 Dind't think and didn't have money.
 Moreover expecially in these months, along with the price of high end GPUs for bitcoin mining *(thanks dears, hope you to loose all the bitcoin you mined)*, both italian physical and virtual shops (like Amazon) well thought to increase prices.
 For everything!
 Even CPUs, low end GPUs and SSD.
 Those in particular actually costs **almost the double** of the "real" price.

 About the Motherboard, **totally worth it**.
 H serie because I didn't need the Z feautures, and also because as a (poor) student, I don't have enough money to afford a Z Mobo and a K CPU.
 Anyway nice to see, very well built and managed by MSI softwares in Windows.
 With Hackintosh... you know, newer not always means better, expecially if you basically adapting a closed source OS with non proprietary hardware.
 But some patches, and I was good to go.

 The CPU...
 DAMN, if **I hated it!** I mean, it's actually powerful an power-friendly, but the price was actually a bit high *IMHO*.
 And as I told before...
 It was a mess let it work in Sierra, until finally the 2017 Mac serie came out, along with their new Kaby Lake models.
 That made everything **ALOT EASIER**.
 In fact, before the 10.12.6 update (with the new Kaby Lake kernel support), in order to let Kaby Lake run you had to <a href="https://www.tonymacx86.com/threads/new-testing-intel-7th-generation-kaby-lake-cpus-200-series-motherboards-in-macos.219877/" target="_blank">spoof your CPU and GPU ID</a>, and some of the times it wouldn't even boot after that (like in my case .-.).
-Make the GPU work with full acceleration was a mess, but at the end instead of the fu**ing 7mb of virtualized nvram, I managed to get the GPU working along all its 1536 MB of memory.
+Make the GPU work with full acceleration was a mess, but at the end instead of the fu$!ing 7mb of virtualized nvram, I managed to get the GPU working along all its 1536 MB of memory.
 And then, thanks to the 10.12.6 update, I finally also managed to power the CPU at its full power.

 ![java-javascript](/img/in-post/post-js-version/Info.png)